wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 ### style.css

-Most of the css file is used to place the buttons in the bottom of the screen and leave the rest of the screen real estate for `layout` container.
-There is some css transition set to make the transition from one view to another look smooth.
+Most of the CSS file is used to place the buttons at the bottom of the screen Which leaves the rest of the screen real estate for the `layout` container.
+The container has a CSS transition property set to make the layout changes from adding and removing videos look smooth.

 ### script.js